BND Hamburger Icon

 Getting your customers where they need to go

 Robust IVR tools within your business phone system can eliminate caller confusion about where to direct questions.
-An IVR can boost customer satisfaction, since it’s good at directing customers to speak with the right agents.
-Plus, when your customer service representatives primarily do the work they’re qualified for instead of getting stuck redirecting calls, they’ll perform better as well.
-Combine these benefits with IVR’s financial upsides, and you’re looking at a highly valuable technology for your business.
+An IVR can boost customer satisfaction since it’s good at directing customers to speak with the right agents.
+Plus, when your team primarily does the work it’s qualified for instead of getting stuck redirecting calls, they’ll perform better as well.
+Combine these benefits with IVR’s financial upsides, and you’re looking at a highly valuable technology for your small business.

-Max Freedman and Andrew Martins contributed to the writing and reporting in this article.
+Max Freedman and Andrew Martins contributed to this article.

 Back to top